LeoHsiao1/pyexiv2/docs/Tutorial.md

     ```
     You can call `img.read_raw_xmp()` to get the raw XMP metadata without splitting.

-## logs
+## log

-- pyexiv2 has five levels of handling logs：
+- Exiv2 has five levels of handling logs：
     - 0 : debug
     - 1 : info
     - 2 : warn